read-write-web/banana-wiki/Scripting-with-Ammonite.md

 request, consisting of a number of headers, including one which sets the name of the `User-Agent` to "scalaj-http".

-Next we make the request and retrieve the value as a string.
+Next, we make the request and retrieve the value as a string.
 If your internet connection is functioning and the [bblfish.net](http://bblfish.net/) server is up, you should get something like the following result.

 ```